chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

   - Story
   - Story

-To initiate Storybook we first call the `storiesOf()` function to register the component.
-We add a display name for the component –the name that appears on the sidebar in the Storybook app.
+To tell Storybook about the component we are documenting, we create a `default` export that contains:

+- `component` -- the component itself,
+- `title` -- how to refer to the component in the sidebar of the Storybook app,
+- `excludeStories` -- information required by the story, but should not be rendered by the Storybook app.

+To define our stories, we export a function for each of our test states to generate a story.
+The story is a function that returns a rendered element (i.e. a component class with a set of props) in a given state---exactly like a React [Stateless Functional Component](https://reactjs.org/docs/components-and-props.html).

 `action()` allows us to create a callback that appears in the **actions** panel of the Storybook UI when clicked.
 So when we build a pin button, we’ll be able to determine in the test UI if a button click is successful.

+As we need to pass the same set of actions to all permutations of our component, it is convenient to bundle them up into a single `actionsData` variable and use pass them into our story definition each time.

-It is convenient to bundle the actions up into a single `actions` variable.
-That way we can `export` them and use them in stories for components that reuse this component, as we'll see later.
+Another nice thing about bundling the `actionsData` that a component needs, is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.

-To define our stories, we call `add()` once for each of our test states to generate a story.
-The action story is a function that returns a rendered element (i.e. a component class with a set of props) in a given state.

-When creating a story we use a base task (`task`) to build out the shape of the task the component expects.
+When creating a story we use a base task (`taskData`) to build out the shape of the task the component expects.
 This is typically modelled from what the true data looks like.
 Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.

 <div class="aside">
 <a href="https://storybook.js.org/addons/introduction/#2-native-addons"><b>Actions</b></a> help you verify interactions when building UI components in isolation.
 Oftentimes you won't have access to the functions and state you have in context of the app.
 Use <code>action()</code> to stub them in.